Description

 An alternative approach to this challenge - consistent with its "PatchMe" title - is to modify the Python script directly.
 You could replace the password comparison with a no-op (

 if True:), patch the condition to always return True, or simply call the decryption function directly with any argument.
-This patching technique is used in real-world software cracking and license bypass scenarios, and understanding it is a core reverse engineering skill even though it wasn't necessary here.For compiled binaries (rather than Python scripts), binary patching means modifying the actual bytes of the executable.
-A common technique is to locate the conditional jump instruction (
+This patching technique mirrors real-world software cracking and license bypass scenarios.If this were a compiled binary instead of a Python script, you'd patch at the instruction level: locate the conditional jump (

-JZfor "jump if zero",JNZfor "jump if not zero") that guards the password check and flip it to its complement - or replace it with aNOP(no operation, opcode0x90) to make the check unconditional.
-Tools like radare2 and Binary Ninja support interactive binary patching with visual feedback.
+JZ,JNZ) guarding the password check and flip it to its complement, or replace it with aNOP(opcode0x90) to make the check unconditional.
+Tools like radare2 and Binary Ninja support interactive binary patching.
+None of that is needed here because the source is right in front of you.

 Flag